-How this group of activities contribute to Community Outcomes s & Well-being Community outcomes supported by group of activities Activity Sustainably Managed Environment The district is involved in sustainable waste management practices We support sustainable environmental practices.
+Community outcomes supported by group of activities Activity Sustainably Managed Environment The district is involved in sustainable waste management practices We support sustainable environmental practices.
 We support strategies to enhance and protect the district's ecosystems.
 Development is sustainable, meeting the needs of the present without compromising the ability of future generations to meet their own needs.
 Planning The assessment of applications and provision of resource consent decisions ensures environmental well-being is protected or enhanced through sustainable resource use.
 Animal Control Minimisation of harm to the environment from wandering dogs and stock.
 Resilient Communities All areas of the district have access to quality recreational and cultural facilities.
-A community that cares for all members at all life Planning Assessment of applications and provision of resource consent decisions contributes to resilient communities with consideration to appropriate legislation and plans appropriate legislation and plans.

-Community consultation in respect to the Te Tail

-Poutini Plan, being the future District wide

-statutory document for resource management, has ensured the four recognised well-beings are
+A community that cares for all members at all life stages to reduce isolation and promote inclusion.
+Communities less vulnerable to natural hazards and climate change.
+Planning Assessment of applications and provision of resource consent decisions contributes to resilient communities with consideration to appropriate legislation and plans.
+Community consultation in respect to the Te Tail Poutini Plan, being the future District wide statutory document for resource management, has ensured the four recognised well-beings are

-All voices are enabled and heard, power is more evenly distributed and the community can share its strengths. considered and provided for based on the values and priorities of the community.

-- Animal Control Education of owners ensures positive interactions for the community with dogs and stock. - Emergency Management Direct link between helping communities to be more resilient in terms of not only resources but in the strength of their networks and ability to work together and coordinate themselves in emergency events.
+All voices are enabled and heard, power is more evenly distributed, and the community can share its strengths. considered and provided for based on the values and priorities of the community.
+Animal Control Education of owners ensures positive interactions for the community with dogs and stock.
+Emergency Management Direct link between helping communities to be more resilient in terms of not only resources but in the strength of their networks and ability to work together and coordinate themselves in emergency events.
+Diverse Economy We work to find sustainable, diverse, and resilient options for encouraging economic growth.
+We collaborate with other stakeholders to achieve common outcomes.
+Economic growth has a minor / reduced impact on the natural environment.
+Inspections and compliance Enables business compliance with local and national laws and regulations.

-Diverse Economy

-- We work to find sustainable, diverse and resilient options for encouraging economic growth. - We collaborate with other stakeholders to achieve common outcomes. - Economic growth has a minor / reduced impact on the natural environment. - Inspections and compliance Enables business compliance with local and national laws and regulations.

 Businesses that serve food and alcohol are supported to ensure a safe and healthy environment for patrons.